createlabz/createlabz-public-raspberry-pi/light-dht22-nodemcu-dialogflow-google-assistant/README.md

 * [Contact](#contact)

 ## General information
-This source code was developed as a guide on developing web application for connecting NodeMCU to Google Assistant Dialogflow webhook.
+This source code was developed as a guide on developing web application for connecting NodeMCU to Google Assistant Dialogflow webhook with Raspberry Pi.

 ## Hardware needed
 * Raspberry Pi 3B+ (Compatible on Raspberry Pi Zero and Zero W, Raspberry Pi B+, Raspberry Pi 2 B, Raspberry Pi 3 B, Raspberry Pi 3 B+, Raspberry Pi 3 A+)